Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 Note that this setup is primarly PC based, and requires **Anki** and **Yomichan** for the main card creation process.

+!!! note
+    The documentation contains a search bar!
+    If you have a problem, you may find the solution by searching for it.

 ---